-The interest in Christian outreach goes far beyond the confines of Northern Ireland, the UK and Europe.
 We are pleased to associate with Christians and their families right across the world, who find themselves the subject of persecution, imprisonment without trial, torture and even death.
 Open Doors receives support in prayer and financial giving from our church and its members.
 They rejoice in the blessing of God upon folk in grim circumstances and in the many wonderful stories of steadfastness and faithfulness of our brothers and sisters in Christ in adversity.
 In late spring 2017 one of our members cycled from Bangor to Turkey to raise the awareness of the plight of the suffering church and to raise funds.

 Christian Aid is a Christian organisation that insists the world can and must be swiftly changed to one where everyone can live a full life, free from poverty.
 Christian Aid works worldwide to help see this goal fulfilled.

 Christian Aid’s work is founded on Christian faith, inspired by hope and acts to change an unjust world through charity – a practical love and care for our neighbours.

 Here at Trinity we support Christian Aid’s work by organising, delivering, collecting and collating donations made during Christian Aid week.
 This takes place during the month of May.

 When a community lifts itself out of poverty, everything changes.
 Poverty does more than exhaust, starve, trap and kill people.
 It destroys their sense of worth, limits their horizons, robs people of the chance to reach their full potential.
 Tearfund’s call is to follow Jesus where the need is greatest.
 The organisation longs for new life and a new sense of worth for people and seeks to do whatever it takes to end poverty and rebuild poor communities.